g-leech/argmin-gravitas/_posts/2019-12-10-supplements.markdown

 > there may be useful interventions, but they will be of little value on average — if the benefit is universal, then it will be small; if it is large and predictable, then it will be limited to the few with a particular disease; otherwise, it will be unpredictably idiosyncratic so those who need it will not know it.
 Thus, the metallic laws: the larger the change you expect, the less likely it is; the low-hanging fruit, having already been plucked, will not be tested; and the more rigorously you test the leftovers, the smaller the final net effects will be.
 <center> - <a href="{{g}}">Gwern Branwen</a></center><br>

+> every mouthful of food you and I have ever taken contained many billions of kinds of complex molecules whose structure and physiological effects have never been determined – and many millions of which would be toxic or fatal in large doses... we are daily ingesting thousands of substances that are far more dangerous than saccharin – but in amounts that are safe, because they are far below the various thresholds of toxicity.
+At present, there are hardly any substances, except some common drugs, for which we actually know the threshold.
+<center> - Edwin Jaynes</center><br>

 In the last century, half a revolution happened: you can now buy <a href="{{thousands}}">many thousands of substances</a> that claim to promote health, and perhaps a couple of them do.